1. How to find your hair type.

 Pre-styling is key to adding texture and volume, especially for those of us with fine hair.
 It also provides enough light hold that, for some styles, may eliminate the need to use any other styling product.
 Remember less is more when it comes to styling thinning or fine hair.
 Apply the pre-style spray to the root of the follicle.
 This will be where it’s most effective at providing the volume you need.
 We’ve said it before, we’ll say it again.
 Sea Salt Pre-stylers are a game changer, especially when it comes to thinning or fine hair.

-USE LIGHT HOLD STYLING PRODUCTS
+USE THICKENING, LIGHT HOLD STYLING PRODUCTS

 Heavier hold hair products can weigh your hair down, the strongest of which can even hold large groups of hair follicles together, allowing your scalp to show through, and giving an even more accentuated thinning appearance.
 Instead switch to something with a light hold, like a cream or a paste.
 This will allow your hair to maintain more of the volume needed to hide your scalp, while still providing enough hold to keep you looking amazing.
+If you really want to kick the thickness up a notch, using a styling aid specifically designed to thicken your luscious locks while giving you a light hold to style with!

 USE A HEAT PROTECTION SPRAY